--making.
-The course draws upon quantitative tools and analyses from several disciplines, especially, statistics, economics, accounting, and finance.
+The course draws -making. upon quantitative tools and analyses from several disciplines, especially, statistics. economics, accounting, and finance.
 The course study demonstrates the usefulness of these tools and analyses in providing optimal technical options in decisionmaking situations.
 The emphasis of the course is on the interpretation and translation of data into information for the benefit of internal and external consumers.